Requiem (Reger): Structure

-Reger's Hebbel Requiem is in one movement.
-It follows the overall form of the narrated poem, but with variations, resulting in a structure of different moods.
+Reger's Hebbel Requiem is in a single movement.
+It follows the overall form of the narrated poem, but with variations, resulting in differing moods throughout the piece.
 The beginning is recalled in the middle and at the end.
 The following table is based on the score and on an analysis by Katherine FitzGibbon.
 The translation of the incipits is given as in the liner notes of the 2009 recording in the translation by Richard Stokes.
 The four-part SATB chorus is often divided.
 The work is in D minor and common time.
 The tempo marking is Molto sostenuto, and is sustained with only slight modifications (stringendo and ritardando) until the most dramatic section, marked Più mosso (faster) and later Allegro, returning to the initial tempo for the conclusion.

 Sections

 A

-The short instrumental introduction is based on a pedal point sustained for several measures, reminiscent of pedal points in funeral music by Schütz and Bach, in Mozart's Requiem in the same key of D minor, and in Reger's previous Latin Requiem.
+The instrumental introduction is based on a pedal point sustained for several measures, reminiscent of pedal points in funeral music by Schütz and Bach, in Mozart's Requiem in the same key of D minor, and in Reger's previous Latin Requiem.
 In a pattern similar to the beginning of A German Requiem, the bass notes are repeated, here on a low D (D1).

-The soloist alone sings the intimate appellation "Seele, vergiß sie nicht" (Soul, forget them not) on a simple melody and repeating the first line after the second.
+The soloist alone sings the intimate appellation "Seele, vergiß sie nicht" (Soul, forget them not) on a simple melody followed by "Vergiß sie nicht, die Toten" (Forget them not, the dead); the first line then returns with a different melody.
 Throughout the piece the soloist sings only these words, in the beginning and in the repeats.
-The chorus, here divided in eight parts, evokes the start of the spiritual ascent, "Sieh, sie umschweben dich, schauernd, verlassen" (See, they hover around you, shuddering, abandoned), in mostly homophonic chords, marked ppp, in a fashion reminiscent of Schütz.
+The chorus, here divided into eight parts, evokes the start of the spiritual ascent, "Sieh, sie umschweben dich, schauernd, verlassen" (See, they hover around you, shuddering, abandoned), in mostly homophonic chords, marked ppp, in a fashion reminiscent of Schütz.

 B

 In section B, "und in den heiligen Gluten" (and in the holy glowing), the pedal point ends.
-The chorus is divided in four to six parts, in more independent motion.
+The chorus is divided into four to six parts, in more independent motion.
 As in works by Schütz, two or three voices often introduce new text.

 A'

-The soloist sings the recapitulation of the beginning similar to the first time, again on the pedal point, but repeats the second line one more time, while the chorus sings about the hovering, as before.
+The soloist sings the recapitulation of the beginning similar to the first time, again on the pedal point, but repeats both lines this time, while the chorus sings about the hovering of the dead, as before.